panva/node-oidc-provider/docs/README.md

 <a id="issue-refresh-token-to-always-issue-a-refresh-tokens"></a><details><summary>(Click to expand) To always issue a refresh tokens ...</summary><br>

 ...
-If a client has the grant whitelisted and scope includes offline_access or the client is a public web client doing code flow.
+If a client has the grant allowed and scope includes offline_access or the client is a public web client doing code flow.
 Configure `issueRefreshToken` like so

 ```js